Back up your external spend information to ensure you can always recover your funds

 - Click Vaults and navigate to the proper vault in the Unchained dashboard.

-- Scroll down to the Vault tools box, and click View to the right of External spend info.
+- Scroll down to Vault tools and click View next to Wallet configuration file to see your balance history.

 - Save the downloaded file somewhere safe.
 We recommend storing this file in a password manager (such as LastPass or 1Password) or on an encrypted hard drive.